As a student-athlete, Kyler Little excels in the classroom and on the track, and he’s active in his campus community.

 Little has always done a lot with his time, and it shows.
 After graduating from Lake City High School in Coeur d’Alene, Idaho as salutatorian, he continued to find success in and outside of the classroom at Washington State University.
 He has been named to the Pac-12 All Academic First Team three times, is a recipient of the Boeing Outstanding Senior Scholarship, and Contributed to a NASA Space Grant.

 Little is also involved with the Association for Computing Machinery (ACM) as event coordinator.
 Recently, he coordinated an event to help students prepare for job interviews.
-He is also planning this spring’s CrimsonCode Hackathon, along with Hack Washington, which will be the first-ever collegiate hackathon held in the space needle.
+He helped organize the CrimsonCode Hackathon, along with Hack Washington, which was the first-ever collegiate hackathon held in Seattle’s Space Needle.

 Managing the Work Load